 Stuffed zucchini blossoms with Feta are a popular Greek summertime dish.Indulge in these perfect summertime appetizers bursting with a creamy Feta cheese filling and refreshing mint.
 They are by far the best to a glass of cold ouzo or beer accompaniment!

 Preparing the blossoms for your stuffed zucchini blossoms with Feta

-Squash blossoms are very delicate to handle and so they require extra care when preparing this dish.
+Fresh squash blossoms are very delicate to handle and so they require extra care when preparing this dish.
 Carefully remove the inner pistil as it is not edible.
-Wash them under running water carefully to avoid damaging the petals.
+Wash these edible flowers under running water carefully so as to avoid damaging the petals.
 If the petals are damaged, the flowers will not hold the filling.

-The stuffing for my stuffed zucchini blossoms with feta recipe is very simple and does not require many ingredients.
-Just mix some feta cheese, anthotiro, spring onion, mint, sunflower oil, salt and pepper!
+The stuffing for my stuffed zucchini blossoms with Feta recipe is very simple and does not require many ingredients.
+Just mix some Feta cheese, anthotiro, spring onion, mint, sunflower oil and season.